vem22/udacity_churn/README.md

 - `total_trans_ct_distribution.png`, the total transaction count distribution

 #### results
-This folder will contain the models results plots.
-Running the project, it will be created those files:
+Once the project has been executed, results model plots will be saved in this folder.
+You will find:
 - `logistic_regression_results.png`, containing the classification report of the logistic regression model;
 - `random_forest_features_importance.png`, containing the features importance of the random forest;
 - `random_forest_results.png`, the classification report of the random forest model;
 - `roc_curves_results.png`, ROC curves of the two models;

 ### Logs folder
+Once the project has been executed, the following files will be displayed:
 - `churn_execution.log`, log file of churn execution (churn_main.py);
 - `churn_tests.log`, log file of tests execution;

 ### Models folder
-In this folder it will be stored the outputs of the two models.
+Once the project has been executed, in this folder it will be stored the outputs of the two models.
 You will find:
 - `logistic_regression.pkl`, object of logistic regression model;
 - `random_forest.pkl`, object of random forest model;